heroku/ruby-getting-started/README.md

 # Ruby Getting Started

-A barebones Rails app, which can easily be deployed to Heroku.
+A barebones [Ruby on Rails](https://rubyonrails.org/) app, which can easily be deployed to Heroku.

 This application supports the [Getting Started on Heroku with Ruby](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.